Morgan Stanley Maintains Outfront Media (OUT) Equal-Weight Recommendation

 What is the Fund Sentiment?

-There are 529 funds or institutions reporting positions in Outfront Media.
-This is a decrease of 1 owner(s) or 0.19% in the last quarter.
-Average portfolio weight of all funds dedicated to OUT is 0.25%, a decrease of 6.19%.
-Total shares owned by institutions decreased in the last three months by 2.95% to 193,523K shares.
-The put/call ratio of OUT is 0.83, indicating a bullish outlook.
+There are 531 funds or institutions reporting positions in Outfront Media.
+This is an increase of 3 owner(s) or 0.57% in the last quarter.
+Average portfolio weight of all funds dedicated to OUT is 0.25%, a decrease of 4.53%.
+Total shares owned by institutions decreased in the last three months by 2.35% to 194,003K shares.
+The put/call ratio of OUT is 0.96, indicating a bullish outlook.

 What are Other Shareholders Doing?